mesquitamv/nameko-devex/epinio/README.md

 make deploy
 ```

-This command will deploy a K3S Cluster and deploy inside it Cert Manager, NGINX Ingress, Epinio and the example app with your MongoDB configured.
+This command will deploy a K3S Cluster and deploy Cert Manager, NGINX Ingress, Epinio and the example app with your MongoDB configured.

 To get Epinio and app endpoints use: